berryq460/covid-tracker-phase-1/README.md

 :airplane: Simple App for travelers & new- movers:house:
 >- People are getting bombarded with news about COVID on a daily basis, we want to simplify the updates
 >- Millions of people have moved during the pandemic.
 Some people can't avoid travel (Whether through their work or other circumstances)
-This app will help travelers or new movers get their information in a super easy and simplpistic way.
+This app will help travelers or new movers get their information in a super easy and simplistic way.
 >- Users: travelers or people moving who want to quickly assess and compare different countries before making the move.

 3. **Wireframes:**